Problem Solving

 2. If the script is unable to download a file needed for the update, check you have a leading '/' character in your Filename or Zipfile keyword line or that you have specified the full URL, including the "http://" part.

-4. Check the WebUpdateSvc4.log, which is maintained by the Web Update Wizard service as it runs.
+4. Check the WebUpdateSvc4.log, which is maintained by the Software Update Wizard service as it runs.
 You will find this file in the same folder as WebUpdateSvc4.exe (normally the Windows\System32 folder).
 Check for error messages and that the log conforms the steps you expect from your script have been completed.
+Ensure you conduct your tests with SuperLogging switched on.

 5. If your ExecBefore or ExecAfter commands are not working correctly, ensure that you use quotation marks where the path is or expands to a long filename.